 For one, she says she had been always been aware of the guidance that infants should have limited screen time.
 However, the message didn’t really hit home until she saw her LENA Reports.

 “I did home in on the screen time when my son was going through a speech delay,” she said.
 “But it wasn’t until I took the program that it finally clicked and it made sense, because I was able to see it on the report, that when you have more screen time there’s less interaction.
 That to me was very impactful.
 There’s these missed opportunities.”

 Another of the 14 Talking Tips that Laurie says the families have taken to: “Wait for their response.”
 Hearing adult words is important, but conversational turns are paramount.
 A growing body of research makes that clear.
 When it comes to jumpstarting activity in growing brains, waiting for a child to respond can make a big difference.

 “I really go about it from the science part first,” Laurie said.
 “I want to give you a way that you can be actionable, that you can look at something and say, ‘This is where I can improve something that will help my child.’
 And it’s something that you’re doing every day.
 You just have to learn how to be intentional about it, and this program really gives you that.”

-The Phoenix Public Library’s LENA Start program is funded by the state of Arizona’s early childhood agency, called First Things First, as well as LENA Start Launch Funds and the Phoenix Public Library Foundation.
+The Phoenix Public Library’s LENA Start program is funded by the state of Arizona’s early childhood agency, called First Things First and the Phoenix Public Library Foundation.